Deepti1206/deepti1206.github.io/docs/index.md

 The good thing about the dataset is that it is organized in a dataframe hence making it easier for analysis.
 However, the dataset is not clean i.e there are unnecessary and null values in the data set that needs to be cleaned.
 Hence, we will do a data cleaning for accurate analysis and predictions.
 The dataset is available in the public domain making it easier for researchers and analysts to use it and make recommendations to the relevant stakeholders.

-**Here we are trying to find tyhe solution for the given questions:**
+**Here I am trying to find the answer to some of my assumptions:**

 **-Does the city make a difference in how much a population uses preventative services?**
-**-Can Cities Impact Healthy Behaviors?**
+**-Does cities has any influence on changing the health behaviors of public?**
-**-What can the city do to drive greater use of the services?**
+**-What factors can city heath providers focus on to drive greater use of the services?**

-To answer the above questions, we will start looking at the data first and try to interpret the data using different statistical measures.
+To answer the above questions, it will be a good start to look at the data first and then try to interpret the data using different statistical measures.

 ## Methodology for descriptive analysis
-We will be using RStudio to analyze the dataset .
+For the analysis, I am going to use RStudio.
 The necessary R packages and libraries include:
 ```
 library(ggplot2) #for visualization
 library(tidyverse) #for cleaning the dataset